suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Parallel Processing Interpreter

-Advanced devices may make use of the Strict Order parameter and enable parallel processing of some segments, or it may reorder some segments.
-To perform parallel processing, once the Strict Order parameter is set to False, the device may fork a process for each command until the Strict Order parameter is returned to True or the command sequence ends.
+Advanced Recipient may make use of the Strict Order parameter and enable parallel processing of some segments, or it may reorder some segments.
+To perform parallel processing, once the Strict Order parameter is set to False, the Recipient may fork a process for each command until the Strict Order parameter is returned to True or the command sequence ends.
 Then, it joins all forked processes before continuing processing of commands.
-To perform out-of-order processing, a similar approach is used, except the device consumes all commands after the Strict Order parameter is set to False, then it sorts these commands into its preferred order, invokes them all, then continues processing.
+To perform out-of-order processing, a similar approach is used, except the Recipient consumes all commands after the Strict Order parameter is set to False, then it sorts these commands into its preferred order, invokes them all, then continues processing.

 Under each of these scenarios the parallel processing must halt: